adi3/robotics-workshop-guide/content/2 Setup/3_set_up_project.md

 source setup.sh
 ```

+This script will take several minutes to finish.
 While the environment is being readied, let us learn a little about the [Robot Operating System](/setup/4_robot_os/), often abbreviated as ROS.

 ---